Safe and Stylized Trajectory Planning for Autonomous Driving via Diffusion Model: INTRODUCTION

-Early efforts in stylized driving have progressed from handcrafted rule tuning to learning-based and multi-objective optimization methods~\cite{wang2021safety, zhang2023adaptive}.
+Early efforts in personalized or stylized driving have progressed from handcrafted rule tuning to data-driven and preference-aware modeling methods~\cite{zhang2024styledrive, sima2024drivelm}.
 Handcrafted approaches use fixed parameters for simplicity but lack adaptability in dynamic contexts.
-Learning-based methods, such as GANs~\cite{chen2020gan} or reinforcement learning (RL)~\cite{li2022multi}, capture style patterns from data yet often sacrifice safety by using static weighting between safety and style objectives.
-Multi-objective approaches~\cite{zhang2023adaptive, zhang2024styledrive} partially mitigate this through scenario-dependent weighting but still fail to adapt in real time to evolving risks or low-risk conditions.
+Learning-based methods, especially reinforcement learning (RL) based approaches, can capture adaptive behavior patterns from data yet often sacrifice safety when balancing multiple objectives in a static manner~\cite{wu2024recent, dinneweth2022marlsurvey}.
+Preference-aware or benchmark-driven approaches~\cite{zhang2024styledrive} partially mitigate this issue by explicitly considering user style tendencies, but they still do not fully adapt in real time to evolving risks or low-risk conditions.
 Consequently, a gap remains for planners that dynamically reconcile safety and style under complex multi-agent environments while preserving interpretability and real-time feasibility.

 To address these challenges, this paper proposes the \textbf{Stylish Diffusion Drive (SDD) Planner}, a diffusion-based trajectory planner designed for safe, adaptive, and stylized driving.
 As shown in Fig.~\ref{fig:methods_comparison}, existing methods often deviate from the ideal balance between safety adaptability and style flexibility, whereas the proposed SDD Planner generates trajectories closer to this ideal, flexibly adapting to multiple driving styles (aggressive, normal, conservative).
 The main contributions of this work are summarized as follows: